Jexasa/BioInformatics-Functions/README.md

   Functions made when studying the lectures of  @rebelCoder

-  contains functions for solving basic problems in BionInformatics
+  contains functions for solving basic problems at Rosalind BioInformatics Problems

   100% Python